DTATassius/discordbot/README.md

 In the future the bot will be able to do more.
 IE:
-  Remove roles
+  Remove roles,
-  Manage users remotely (For Admins that is)
+  Manage users remotely (For Admins that is),
-  Have reccomendation feature
+  Have reccomendation feature,
-  Not break every 2 seconds
+  Not break every 2 seconds,